duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 What was the slight regression from December 2022 to June 2023?
 Window functions received additional capabilities and experienced a slight performance degradation in the process.
 However, from version 0.9.0 onward we see substantial performance improvement across the board for window functions.
-If window functions are filtered out of the chart, we see more consistent gains.
+If window functions are filtered out of the chart, we see a smoother trend.

 You may also notice that starting with version 0.9 in September 2023, the performance appears to plateau.
 What is happening here?